 - A rarity of nature, it symbolizes magic, mystery and spirituality.

-- A balance of red and blue, purple can cause unrest or uneasiness unless, and it's the favorite color of adolescent girls.
+- A balance of red and blue, purple can cause unrest or uneasiness, and it's a favorite color for adolescent girls.

 - Orange is associated with energy, fun, creativity, vitality, cheer, excitement and adventure.